 On 1 January 2021 the Dutch Act on the Confirmation of Private Plans, also known by its Dutch acronym "WHOA", came into force.
 This act introduces a pre-insolvency procedure in the Netherlands, which one might refer to as the "Dutch scheme".
-On 1 January 2023 the WHOA was amended on a number of points to make it fully compliant with the EU Restructuring Directive (EU 2019/1023).

 The Dutch scheme combines elements of the UK scheme, such as the ability to implement a plan outside formal insolvency proceedings, with elements of Chapter 11, such as a cram down mechanism, whilst innovating on both.
 The result is a fast and flexible restructuring procedure containing all the powers needed to do the job.
+The Dutch scheme is compliant with the recently adopted EU Restructuring Directive (EU 2019/1023).